sanjeevz3009/PythonNeuralNetworks/README.md

 * Tensorflow
 * Keras

-## Algorithms/ models used for ML here are
+## Models used for ML here are

+* Model to recognise images from mnist dataset particularly for fashion, so recognising clothes.
+* Text classification model to recognise movie reviews such as if they are positive or negative reviews.